CahanLab/BMSC_23/README.md

 ### BMSC Multipotency section
 To bridge the discrepancy observed between the heterogenous freshly isolated BMSCs and homogenous multipotent BMSC, we collected BMSCs isolated at day 0, day 1, and day 3 to elucidate the derivation of multipotent BMSCs and identify critical regulators govern the multipotency in BMSCs.

+## Environment
+The environment.txt list the detailed information of the package versions used in the analysis